ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 new word list, first with an exact match, then one anchored right, then one anchored left.
 If all of these match attempts fail, section tagger gives up and concludes that the text does not represent the start of a new section.

 If at least one match attempt succeeds, the synonyms are resolved into concepts via map lookup and returned as candidate concepts for a new section label.
 If there is only one candidate concept as the result of this process, that concept becomes the header for the next section of text.
 If two or more candidate concepts remain, the section tagger employs an ambiguity resolution process to decide on the winning concept.
+The ambiguity resolver uses a concept stack to guide its decisions, which we describe next.

 The Concept Stack
 -----------------